tableau/tableau-app-msft-teams/README.md

 In this scenario the other user will see the preview image (similar to taking a screenshot and sharing the image) but if they click the “Open” button from the card, the Personal App will display an error saying that viz/metric could not be found.
 There’s no way to say 100% that this is a permission issue (it could have been moved or deleted), so the wording of the error message has to be a bit vague.

+**I've deleted the connected app details from Tableau Cloud/Server, and now I can't login to the app**

+The Tableau app for Teams stores your connected app details in a database, and uses them when it first loads to authenticate you to Tableau Server/Cloud.
+If the connected app details are disabled or deleted from Tableau Cloud/Server, the Teams app will no longer be able to authenticate you and just give you a login error message.
+This can lead to getting locked out of the app, if you configure it for one site and then delete those connected app details later on.

+From the app's perspective, we want to ensure only Site/Server Admins can add/remove connected app details so if we can't verify your identity then we shouldn't provide a way to delete the connected app details from our backend.
+If you need us to delete the connected app details for your site, please submit a [support ticket](https://www.tableau.com/support/case) and provide the full URL to your Tableau environment and provide written consent from your Tableau Admin for us to remove your connected app details.

 [^1]:  The URL can be copied a few different ways.
 You can copy/paste the URL from your browser window or use the link from the Share button.
 This also works on custom views.
 Pulse metrics don’t have a share button, so just copy/paste the URL from the browser window.